 - Cognitive benefits: Bilingual kids have better problem-solving and multitasking skills, as their brains constantly switch between their two languages.
 For example, when faced with a mathematical problem, they find easier alternative ways of solving it, as they're used to comparing and analysing two different language systems, constantly considering different solutions.

-- Language skills: Bilingual children learn other languages more easily, as they learn early on how to deal with language differences and subtleties.
+- Superior language skills: Bilingual children learn other languages more easily, as they learn early on how to deal with language differences and subtleties.
 A bilingual child who speaks English at home and German at school or kindergarden will find it easier to learn a third language.

 - Cultural awareness: Bilingual education helps children to understand and appreciate different cultures, which increases empathy and tolerance, and thus helps them to integrate into any new environment.
 This improves their ability to recognise and compare, to learn and understand ad different customs, cultural norms and social expectations (culture code), and to master various challanging situations.